multipliedtwice/svgtovue-cli/README.md

 ----
 ## About
-- no dependencies
-- no need to import icons manually
+- icons will be added to components automatically (no need to import it)
-- WAI-ARIA ready
-- fully customizable template
 - no ```v-html``` used
 - 834 bytes Gzipped
 - automatic optimization of svg
+- fully customizable template
 - viewbox will be added automatically
+- no dependencies
+- WAI-ARIA ready

 ## Demo